MSDEV/es6-generator/README.md

 # es6-generator

-### What is Generator?
+### What are Generators?
-Is a function that can be entered and exit multiple times!
+Generators are functions that can generate multiple values on a per-request basis and can suspend their execution between requests.

 ### What does it do?
 We can run some code and return a value and go right back into the function at the same place you left it.